Rape in Afghanistan: Available statistics and stigma

 Rape in Afghanistan is a crime which can be legally prosecuted, but in practice it is very rarely reported and most of laws for rape are not implemented, as such there are immense risks that women face if they report it.
-Rape victims in the country face a double risk of being subjected to violence: on one hand they can become victims of honor killings perpetrated by their families, and on the other hand they can be victimized by the laws of the country.
-Women also undertake many smaller personal risks to their social status and daily life: They can be charged with adultery, a crime that can be punishable by death.
+Rape victims in the country face a double risk of being subjected to violence: on one hand, they can become victims of honor killings perpetrated by their families, and on the other hand, they can be victimized by the laws of the country.
+Women are also subjected to many smaller personal risks to their social status and daily life: They can be charged with adultery, a crime that can be punishable by death.
 Furthermore, they can be forced by their families to marry their rapist which is especially likely if the woman becomes pregnant.
-Due to a number of high-profile instances, the risk of being prosecuted for Zina creates a strong disincentive for women not to report being raped in Afghanistan today.
+Due to a number of high-profile instances, the risk of being prosecuted for Zina creates a strong incentive for women not to report being raped in Afghanistan today.

 Rape victims in Afghanistan are more stigmatized than the rapists.
 Women who are raped can be and often are punished, while their male counterparts rarely face jail time when accused of rape.
 Raped women are often punished for zina under adultery laws instead of getting justice.
 Women are often persuaded to marry their rapist in hopes of restoring honor to her family.
 This is also done so the rapist can avoid facing charges.
 Thus putting women in the, very often dangerous, position of either marrying the man who raped and attacked them or facing honor crimes, possibly murder, at the hands of their own family members.

-In 2012, Afghanistan recorded 240 cases of honor killings and 160 cases of rape, but the number for both honor killings and rapes is estimated to be much higher and unreported, especially in the more rural areas.
+In 2012, Afghanistan recorded 240 cases of honor killings and 160 cases of rape, but the number for both honor killings and rapes is estimated to be much higher and underreported, especially in rural areas.

 In 2013, Afghanistan made international news in regard to the story of a woman who was raped by a man, jailed for adultery, gave birth to a child in jail, and was then subsequently pardoned by Afghanistan president Hamid Karzai, as international interest and outrage grew but she was forced by Government officials to marry her rapist who claims to have rescued her from shame by marrying her.
 In 2013, in eastern Ghazni, a man attacked a woman and attempted to rape her, and as a result the relatives of the woman killed both the woman and the man in an honor killing.
 In Afghanistan, crimes such as adultery, rape and trafficking are often conflated with each other, and it is generally not acceptable for a woman and a man to be alone together (unless married or related), and if this happens the response can be very violent: An Afghan medical doctor and his female patient were attacked by an angry mob who threw stones at them after the two were discovered in his private examining room without a chaperon.